Highland Dancing Events

 for the dancer with the most points

-Covering Games throughout Highland Perthshire culminating at Pitlochry.
-Prizes for 1st to 6th place (confined to Perthshire dancers)
+Covering Games throughout Highland Perthshire during 2024, culminating at Pitlochry.
+Prizes for 1st to 6th place for dancers resident in the old county of Perthshire)

-The Confined to Perthshire event is also the qualifier for dancers to represent Perthshire in the Scottish Area Finals held each year in Oban.
+Confined to Perthshire events are also qualifiers for dancers to represent Perthshire in the Scottish Area Finals held each year in Oban.
 Two representatives and a reserve are selected in each of the three age groups.

 Pitlochry Highland Games Secretary: Alice McCormick | Tel: 07724 337938 | Email: secretary@pitlochryhighlandgames.co.uk | Privacy Policy